tianyi0216/EvoPool/README.md

 ## Overview

-EvoPool grows a pool of programmatic annotators by iteratively prompting an LLM, then aggregates their votes into training labels for a downstream classifier.
-A 4-agent loop (Generator -> Improver -> Refiner -> selection gate) evolves the pool across iterations, and an embedding-aware aggregator (EvoAgg, A1 LR-CV) converts noisy votes into clean labels that match or beat direct LLM annotation at a fraction of the API cost.
-Defaults reproduce the paper headline cell: ChemProt + Darwinian (memory_level=0) + EvoAgg + RoBERTa-large.
+EvoPool grows a pool of programmatic annotators by iteratively prompting an LLM, then aggregates their votes into training labels for a downstream model.
+A 4-agent loop (Generator -> Improver -> Refiner -> selection gate) evolves the pool across iterations, and an embedding-aware aggregator converts noisy votes into clean labels that match or beat direct LLM annotation at a fraction of the cost.

 ## Setup